-Measurement Risk are measured in green, yellow and red Risk are measured on a colour scale, and ranked with a consistent metric like likelihood and impact. impacts are estimated, using range for uncertainly.
-Volatility of risk and the risk environment is taken into consideration in prioritising risk response Aggregation Risk are aggregated and only measured on the worst-case scenario, on ad hoc basis.
-Risk are aggregated for key performance objective, business processes and/or risk universe categories
+Risk assessment Fragmented integrated Risk intelligent Measurement Risk are measured in green, yellow and red Risk are measured on a colour scale, and ranked with a consistent metric probabilities and impacts are like likelihood and impact. range for uncertainly.
+Volatility of risk and the risk environment is taken into consideration in

+prioritising risk response strategies.

+Aggregation Risk are Risk are Quantified

+aggregated and aggregated for probabilities and

+only measured on key performance impacts allows for

+the worst-case objective, easy aggregation

+scenario, on ad business of risks across

+hoc basis. processes and/or different

+risk universe dimensions and at

+categories any level of

+confidence using

+statistics.
+One

+view of

+aggregated risk

+table is applied

+for combined

+Assurance

+purpose